^

 Storage conditions

-Pentased is required to be stored in a place closed from the penetration of children.
-Temperature level - no more than 25 ° С.
+Pentased should be stored in a place closed to children.
+Temperature level – no more than 25°С.

 Shelf life

-Pentaced can be applied within a 2-year term from the date of marketing of the therapeutic substance.
+Pentased can be used within a 2-year period from the date of sale of the therapeutic substance.

-Analogues of the drug are Analgin, Piralgin, Tempalgin and Tetralgin with Analdim, Reopirin and Andipal, and in addition Pyatirchatka, Andifen is, Kofalgin and Benalgin.
+Analogues of the drug are Analgin, Piralgin, Tempalgin and Tetralgin with Analdim, Reopyrin and Andipal, as well as Pyatirchatka, Andifen is, Kofalgin and Benalgin.
 Also on the list are Tempanginol, Benamil, Tempaldol and Pentalgin with Tempimet, as well as Revalgin, Tempanal and Sedalgin plus with Sedal.

 Reviews

-Pentased is receiving good reviews for its therapeutic efficacy.
+Pentased receives good reviews regarding its therapeutic effectiveness.
 The medicine helps with various pains, as well as colds.
-Of the minuses, the unpleasant taste of the tablet and its too large size are noted, which creates some inconvenience in the use of drugs.
+The disadvantages include the unpleasant taste of the tablet and its too large size, which creates some inconvenience in using the medicine.

 Attention!